 - Weigh your ingredients.
 Measuring with a scale is much more accurate than using cups and tablespoons, this will help guarantee your success.

 - Coat the bottom of the pan with lots of olive oil.
 This fries the dough as it bakes resulting in a delicious crispy crust.
-It also prevents your dough from sticking to the bottom of the pan as it bakes.
+It also prevents your dough from sticking to the bottom of your baking sheet!

 - Don't use too many toppings or your focaccia may become soggy.